-PlanningPlanning for this trip started about a month in advance, as soon as I looked at my calendar and realized that I'd have a long weekend thanks to Martin Luther King (and, ironically enough, also thanks to Ronald Reagan, who signed the bill moving most observances to Mondays).
+PlanningPlanning for this trip started about a month in advance, as soon as I looked at my calendar and realized that I'd have a long weekend thanks to Martin Luther King (and, ironically enough, also thanks to Ronald Reagan, who signed the bill that made a Federal holiday out of the Monday nearest King's birthday).
 The basic idea was to bag as many tall summits in the Whites as possible, preferably ones I hadn't climbed before, and ideally ones that hadn't yet been posted on SP.

 I knew that conditions on the highest peaks (eg, the Northern Presidentials) can get pretty extreme in winter, and I didn't feel prepared to spend a long weekend waging such an intense battle against the elements, so I settled on the Twin Range, one of whose namesake peaks was (and still is) the highest White missing from this site.

 Also, I was concerned about leaving my car in a parking lot in the mountains for three days in winter.
 On my December trip to Carrigain, the lot I used wasn't plowed.
 I didn't want to take a chance on being unable to get my car into or (far worse) out of a snow-filled lot.
 I therefore decided that my starting point would be Crawford Notch, where the presence of the Visitors' Center guaranteed frequent visits from snowplows, and also meant that a phone line would be available just steps from the car, in case the battery died or some such mishap.
 (Cell phone reception in the Whites is hit or miss - mostly miss.)

 The other key to my planning was the discovery that the Zealand Falls Hut is open year-round.
 Since this would be my first winter camping trip, I wanted at least the option of retreating to a warm bed with no more than a day's hike, without the indignity of scuttling back into the car.